The Joint Rock Climbing

 Description

-Look out for snakes, poison ivy, and rascally hikers on the falls trail.
+Look out for snakes, poison ivy, and wayward hikers on the Waterfall Trail.

 Getting There

-Park at Bruce's, cross the bridge, and walk down the waterfall trail for about five minutes.
-Look for cairns and a faint trail that switchbacks up the hillside.
-From this turnoff onto the climber's trail, the small buttress known as The Moose's Hump should be visible directly above (see photos of the approach for the Moose's Hump).
-Switchback moderately up the hillside until below the Moose's Hump and follow cairns west across the talus to the base of the large overhanging wall with multiple tiers (The Joint).
-The walk should only take 12-15 minutes once you know where to go.
+Park at Bruce's, cross the bridge, and walk down the Waterfall Trail for about five minutes.
+Look for seasonal cairns and a faint trail up the gentle hillside.
+From this turnoff onto the climber's trail, the small buttress known as The Moose's Hump should be visible directly above (see photos of the approach to the Moose's Hump).
+Switchback moderately up the hillside until below the Moose's Hump and follow cairns west across the talus to the base of the large overhanging wall with multiple tiers.
+The walk should only take 12-15 minutes at a casual pace once you know where to go.

 Classic Climbing Routes at The Joint